jen-thomas/orthoptera-elevational-range-community-composition/README.md

 # Investigating the relationship of elevation and Orthoptera species richness, elevational range and community composition.

 This repository contains the code to do the analysis for this project.
-The analysis was done in `R`.
+The analysis for the associated publication was done in `R` (version 4.2.2) using Debian (bookworm).

 ## Project structure